“Warm-hearted, emotional, incredibly talented, [Judy] has always been a favorite in Hollywood.” Lloyd Shearer, 1955

 Photo: Judy and Jack Carter on “The Hollywood Palace.”

 March 27, 1967: Judy’s first day of work on Valley of the Dolls was spent doing some wardrobe, hair, and make-up tests, plus pre-recording her one song for the film, “I’ll Plant My Own Tree.”
 Judy was unhappy with the song and wanted to sing “Get Off Looking Good” by Bobby Cole instead.
 Still, she gave the song her all!

-The above video is our friend Mark Milano’s “mash-up” of the final film footage featuring Susan Hayward, but lip-synching to Judy’s pre-recording.
+The video here is our friend Mark Milano’s “mash-up” of the final film footage featuring Susan Hayward, but lip-synching to Judy’s pre-recording.
 Thanks, Mark!

 The stereo version of the song has been remastered and released on CD, on the 2019 2-CD set “Judy Garland Lost Tracks 2 – 1936-1967.”